 Sonoma County is proud of its moniker, "Sonoma Strong," in response to its legacy of coming together in the face of natural disasters.
 But what happens when the county emergency is one of the largest homeless encampments in Northern California?
-The community is divided, and as the encampment continues to grow, controversy sparks.
-Some neighbors bring assistance to the people living in the encampment.
-Other neighbors lash out in fear and anger over the rampant drug use, crime, mental illness, and squalor that accompanies it.
-In the midst of this, County Supervisors attempt to address the issue, but it quickly proves to be a no-win situation and things are not always as they seem.
+Controversy sparks as some neighbors bring assistance to their neighbors in need, while other neighbors lash out in fear and anger over the rampant drug use, crime, and mental illness that accompanies the encampment.
+In the midst of this, politicians, stuck between compassionate solutions, government bureaucracy, and angry constituents, seek to remedy the situation, but it all proves to be elusive.
 Thy Neighbor is an eyewitness account of the tensions that arise, actions taken, and the consequences that follow.
-It is a portrait of a community in crisis as it explores the question: what is our responsibility, as individuals and as a society, to care for the most vulnerable among us?
+It is a portrait of a community in crisis as it explores the essential question, what is our responsibility, as individuals and as a society, to care for the most vulnerable among us?

 Sonoma County is proud of its moniker, "Sonoma Strong," in response to its legacy of coming together in the face of natural disasters.
 But what happens when the county emergency is one of the largest homeless encampments in Northern California?
-The community is divided, and as the encampment continues to grow, controversy sparks.
-Some neighbors bring assistance to the people living in the encampment.
-Other neighbors lash out in fear and anger over the rampant drug use, crime, mental illness, and squalor that accompanies it.
-In the midst of this, County Supervisors attempt to address the issue, but it quickly proves to be a no-win situation and things are not always as they seem.
+Controversy sparks as some neighbors bring assistance to their neighbors in need, while other neighbors lash out in fear and anger over the rampant drug use, crime, and mental illness that accompanies the encampment.
+In the midst of this, politicians, stuck between compassionate solutions, government bureaucracy, and angry constituents, seek to remedy the situation, but it all proves to be elusive.
 Thy Neighbor is an eyewitness account of the tensions that arise, actions taken, and the consequences that follow.
-It is a portrait of a community in crisis as it explores the question: what is our responsibility, as individuals and as a society, to care for the most vulnerable among us?
+It is a portrait of a community in crisis as it explores the essential question, what is our responsibility, as individuals and as a society, to care for the most vulnerable among us?

 Directors Statement